 In 1995, a reunion of the relatives of the Nez Perce was held in Brocket, Alberta.
-The Canadian descendents of War Chief White Bird’s band joined with their American counter parts.
+The Canadian descendants of War Chief White Bird’s band joined with their American counterparts.
 Nearly 200 Nez Perce from the Lapwai, Colville, Umatilla, and Piegan Reservations attended.

 Pincher Creek is a town in the southwest of Alberta, situated at the edge of the Rocky Mountains and in the heart of Southern Alberta’s prime farming and ranching land.
 Pincher Creek is a stable, energetic, family orientated community.

 For centuries before this area was settled, the Blackfoot, Peigan and Kootenai Nations lived in or frequented the region.